chitralputhran/chitralputhran/README.md

 ## 👨‍💻 About Me

-Software Engineer III with 6 years of experience.
+Software Engineer with 6 years of experience.
 My work today centers on Generative AI applications.

 Over the past few years, I have shifted my focus toward AI engineering, large language models, RAG systems, and agentic workflows.
 I hold a Master's in Computer Science and have earned multiple industry certifications across AI, machine learning, and cloud.